rotationalio/rotational.io/content/en/blog/2025-01-23-why-humans-must-remain-in-the-loop.md

 Let’s take customer service as an example.
 Chatbots have been touted as the replacement for customer service and yet customer service is only getting worse.
 This is because many companies have chosen to automate a function that is still largely not automatable.
 The companies that do provide excellent customer service recognize that there are parts of the job that are discrete tasks where machine learning and software automation can be used to reduce burden on their customer service staff, who not only have to juggle multiple tasks on a given day but also have to serve multiple customers per day.

 Imagine if a retail customer service associate had a dashboard that provides key details about a loyal customer, including summaries of past interactions, and suggested recommendations based on previous purchases.
 This customer service associate can use that knowledge to provide service that is tailored for that customer.
-This increases the odds that both the customer service associate and the customer are satisfied, which increases loyalty and engagement, and also results in higher profits for the company.
+This increases the odds that both the customer service associate and the customer are satisfied, which increases loyalty and engagement, ultimately resulting in higher profits for the company.

 There have also been claims that software engineers can be replaced by tools like Github Copilot and Cursor.
 The assumption made here is that all software engineers do is write code when the reality is that coding is a fraction of what they do.
 Software engineers perform many more tasks such as working with stakeholders to understand requirements, creating software design documents, evaluating software solutions, presenting demos, etc.